naiquevin/tapestry/docs/user-guide/sqlformat-rs.md

 3. `lines_between_queries`: No. of empty lines between two queries.

-During project initialization, if you choose `sqlformat` as the preferred formatter, then following lines will be added to your `tapestry.toml` file.
+During project initialization, `sqlformat` is shown as one of the options, besides other external formatters.
+Upon choosing it as the preferred formatter, following lines are added to the `tapestry.toml` manifest file.

 ```toml
 [formatter.sqlformat-rs]